Phoeenix05/retro8/docs/guidelines.md

 - types *(structs and enums)* should implement `Debug`, `Default` (enums are exempted), `Clone`
     - also `Copy` and `Display` optionally

-- types should have a `new` function
+- types should have either a `new` function or all fields should be public

 ### naming